gyulanemeth/bluefox.email/email-sending-concepts/dkim.md

 ## <a id="how-does-dkim-work"></a>How Does DKIM Work?

-DKIM functions seamlessly in the background, ensuring that your emails are both trusted and free from tampering.
+It functions seamlessly in the background, ensuring that your emails are both trusted and free from tampering.
 When an email is dispatched via [SMTP](/email-sending-concepts/smtp.md), the sending mail server generates a digital signature that verifies the message's authenticity and integrity.

 Here’s a detailed overview of the process: